 Chemical tests indicate the presence of nitrites, copper, and lead on the item.

 The approximate distance from the shooter to the object / person can be determined when a suspect firearm is submitted.
 This type of testing is done in conjunction with our Ballistics Unit, which conducts test fires using the suspect firearm and the type of ammunition used during the crime.
 These test fires are done at varying distances and are processed for residues by the analyst.
 The members of the Ballistics Unit work together with Trace Evidence analyst to determine a distance range using the pattern of nitrites present.

 It is not uncommon for people to shed hair throughout the course of the day.
 The ease of transfer of this type of evidence makes it useful in criminal investigation.
 Forensic testing of hairs involves identification of human versus animal hair and the comparison of microscopic features to distinguish between hairs from different individuals.
-Once comparison is completed, hair with follicular tags can be sent to the Nuclear DNA Unit for analysis, while those with no tags can be sent to the Mitochondrial DNA Unit for analysis.
+Once comparison is completed, hair with follicular tags can be sent to the Nuclear DNA Unit for analysis.

 Hair Comparisons Can Determine:

 Impression evidence involves the interaction of two or more surfaces or objects in a manner that either leaves a mark on the other or removes a portion of the surface of one or both.
 Impressions are formed by the contact and retention of characteristics from each of these objects.
-Impressions analysis can be broken down into three topics: footwear, tire, and toolmarks.
+Impressions analysis can be broken down into four topics: footwear, tire, toolmarks and miscellaneous.

 Analysis of a footwear impression may include comparing a suspect’s shoe to either photographs or castings made of dental stone (similar to plaster of paris).